 Frist, I need to admit, I hate office life, 9-5 routines, office politics, stuck at a desk all day.
 I hate it.

 At 19, I had an internship working as a Marketing Assistant in one of the top travel agencies in Vietnam.
 After only a month, I found myself struggling to get out of bed every morning, then came half an hour commute through massive traffic jams in Hanoi rush hours.
 I consumed a considerable amount of coffee every day to keep my brain and mind awake because I felt so dull and tired sitting at a desk staring at the screen all day.
-I quit soon after that and never wish to do office jobs again.
+I quitted soon after that and never wished to do office jobs again.

 Since then I’ve had many more experiences working for business and NGOs in different settings and at the same time working freelance.
 Right now I am a full-time freelancer and this post is my view on the major differences between freelance life and office life and the future of work.